Free Consultations for Everyone, Everytime

 You can find out more about why vets shouldn’t charge for consultations here

-Our Starter Packs give your puppy or kitten the best start in life.
-Our pack will ensure that your pet is vaccinated against common and serious infectious diseases, protected against parasites and microchipped and registered with your details, in case they ever go missing.
+Our starter packs give your puppy or kitten the best start in life.
+Our pack will ensure that your pet is vaccinated against common and serious infectious diseases, provided with preventative treatments for parasites and will be microchipped and registered with your details, in case they ever go missing.

 Our Starter Pack includes all the following:

-Vaccinations in dogs are for: Canine Distemper, Hepatitis A (formerly known as infectious hepatitis and epidemical virus), Parainfluenza, Parvovirus and Leptospirosis.
-And in cats the vaccinations are for: Feline Parainfluenze, Enteritis and FeLV (Feline Leukaemia Virus)
+Dog vaccinations cover: Canine Distemper, Hepatitis A (formerly known as infectious hepatitis and epidemical virus), Parainfluenza, Parvovirus and Leptospirosis.
+Cat vaccinations protect against Feline Parainfluenze, Enteritis and FeLV (Feline Leukaemia Virus).

 Our Protect Pack is an easy money saving way to give your pet year round protection.

 Annual booster vaccination

 12 month protection with our recomended comprehensive parasite treatments

 Puppies and kittens are not born with immunity to disease.
 Drinking their mother’s milk (called colostrum) will provide them with some ‘passive immunity’ against common and serious infectious diseases, but this immunity quickly fades leaving them susceptible to disease.
 Vaccinating your pet is the best way to protect them against these preventable diseases.